Lightning barrage in Oklahoma brings nearly 30,000 flashes within 8 miles

 A severe thunderstorm watch was issued shortly before 4 p.m., highlighting the potential for “isolated significant gusts to 80 mph,” as well as “scattered large hail and isolated very large hail events to 2.5 inches in diameter.”

 Thunderstorms developed explosively during the evening hours, prompting severe thunderstorm warnings.
 Some towered to more than 55,000 feet tall.
-Storms were particularly concentrated in the southern Oklahoma City metro area along Interstate 35, including Norman and Moore.
+Storms were particularly concentrated in the southern Oklahoma City metro area along Interstate 35, including in Norman and Moore.

 Prolific lightning

-At 4:20 p.m. local time, a nearby storm brought lightning near the O.U. campus.
+At 4:20 p.m. local time, a nearby storm brought lightning near Oklahoma’s campus.
 The University of Oklahoma Department of Campus Safety tweeted that “lightning is within 8 miles of campus.”

 “End outdoor activities at this time and limit your outdoor exposure,” they warned.

 “Lightning, flooding rain, just stay home and indoors.
-It is dangerous to be outside,” tweeted O.U.
-Campus Safety at 11:43 p.m..
+It is dangerous to be outside,” tweeted OU Campus Safety at 11:43 p.m.

 Additional thunderstorms continued intermittently through the night and into Tuesday morning before finally winding down.